 Simple syrup is an easy sweetener you can make at home.
 It’s 1/2 sugar and 1/2 water simmering in a saucepan until sugar is melted.
 Read our guide to making simple syrup here.

 First, make sure you have the right tools.
-Check out our 10 must-have bar tools!

 Add all of the ingredients into a cocktail shaker with ice.

-Shale for vigorously for 30 seconds.
+Shake vigorously for 30 seconds.
 This is a crucial step when making the cocktail.
 The water from the ice needs to melt while shaking so dilute the cocktail so the ingredients blend together.

 Once the cocktail has been shaken, strain into a glass filled with ice.